 Main Uses of the Social Communication Questionnaire

-- The SCQ provides a dimensional measure and the cutoff score can be used to understand if an individual has an ASD.
+- The SCQ provides a dimensional measure, and the cut-off score can be used to understand if an individual has ASD.

-- This questionnaire is used as a screening device in order to evaluate individuals who need better care and clinical observation pertaining to their condition.
+- This questionnaire is used as a screening device to evaluate individuals who need better care and clinical observation of their condition.

 - Scores obtained through filling in the questionnaire can be used to keep a comparative analysis for any further research or study related to the individual.

-- The scores obtained can be used as an indication of the approximate level of severity of ASD in an individual.
+- The scores obtained can be used to indicate the approximate severity of ASD in an individual.

 Limitations of the Social Communication Questionnaire

 - SCQ is not suitable for individual diagnosis.
-This is because diagnosis requires an optimum amount of information of onset, development of the condition and specificity of the symptoms.
+This is because the diagnosis requires an optimum amount of information on the onset, development of the condition, and specificity of the symptoms.
 This cannot be obtained immediately after the screening.

-- Caregivers reports need to be confirmed with direct clinical observations.
-Individuals responses are based on their judgment.
+- Caregiver reports need to be confirmed with direct clinical observations.
+Individuals’ responses are based on their judgment.